stlankes/stlankes.github.io/_posts/2015-04-06-From-Wordpress-to-Jekyll.md

        <!-- Rest of Citation -->
 {% endhighlight %}

-Furthermore, I defined as follows with the file `bibtex.html` in the directory `_layout` the layout of my publication list:
+Furthermore, I defined with the following file `bibtex.html` in the directory `_layout` the layout of my publication list:

 {% highlight html %}
 ---